 Experiential learning resources for the innovative educator

 The ability to reflect is a skill - an essential skill - not just in an educational context, but in life.
-Your students will need to reflect on their parenting, careers, personal and professional relationships, and more.
+Your students will need to reflect on parenting, careers, personal and professional relationships, and more.

 Let's give the same sense of continuous learning and improvement that we embody in our own lives to our kids by making intentional reflection a regular and expected part of every learning experience.

 Reflection is an elemental characteristic of experiential learning, therefore, experiential learning activities are followed by reflection.
 Learners identify challenges faced in the experience, they note growth and progress, they identify their strengths throughout the experience and use those strengths as building blocks for future experiences, they determine next steps, and make goals for the future.

 Develop your own reflection learning strategy.
-You might find some of the following learning reflection examples more relevant or suitable for your students than others.
+You might find some of the following learning by reflection examples more relevant or suitable for your students than others.
 Scroll through, feel some out, and give a few a try.

-1) Any Given Time Frame:
+1) Learning by Reflection After a Given Time Frame:

 The idea here is that students look back on a designated timeframe in their personal and academic lives.
 In doing this they develop important skills that they can apply over the course of a lifetime.

 I frame my school year with a personal learning plan.
 Each student has one.
 They build and manage their plan, which includes interests, project ideas, personal and academic goals, and yes, reflections.
-My students use a personal learning plan template in the format of a digital portfolio, which is available in my store.
+My students use a personal learning plan template in the format of a digital portfolio, which is available in my shop.

-2) Learning Activities:
+2) Learning by Reflection Following Experiential Learning Activities:

 As I said above, my students reflect on all learning experiences.
 Projects, presentations, problem-based learning activities, STEM challenges, service learning experiences, science experiments, watching documentaries, reading novels are all examples of learning experiences that can (should) be followed by a reflection.

 All of my experiential learning activity resources include a reflection.
 Check out TPT for those resources, and follow Experiential Learning Depot for new resource alerts and updates.